Weight Loss Plan Management – Discipline During the Holidays

 For those who feel the challenge might be more than they can handle, it might be helpful to adjust your weight loss goals until the holidays are over.
 Instead of sticking to losing a certain number of pounds each week, why not make your holiday weight loss goal not to gain any weight during the holidays?

 Just about everyone, whether they’re following a weight loss plan or not, would love to be celebrating the New Year at the same weight they were before Thanksgiving.
 A big part of any successful weight loss plan is to set attainable goals and avoid becoming discouraged.
 It’s no different during the holidays.

 These weight loss tips can be helpful all year long.
 Have you been struggling with your weight or it has begun to affect your health?
 If you haven’t had any weight loss success on your own, it might be time to consult with your doctor.
 Self-supervised weight loss plans don’t work for everyone.
 Your doctor can determine if a medical weight loss plan is right for you.

 Long-term success will depend on permanent changes in your day-to-day life.
 The hardest part, however, is the first step.
 Getting started on your weight loss journey must begin somewhere.
-At Vive Medical Weight Loss and Aesthetics, that first step starts at your consultation.
+At Vive Aesthetics and Wellness, that first step starts at your consultation.
 Dr. Pinto’s philosophy is to give you the jumpstart you need to achieve and then maintain a healthy weight.
 After all, isn’t that what you want?
 Why wait?
 Finish out the holidays armed for success.